sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

 platforms.
 Use these features to make your life easier, and look for ways to adapt the provided templates to be used inside these tools.
 ` >}}

 I recommend to start by using the [Design Vision Template](#design-vision-template), and [Functional Requirements Template](#functional-requirements-template) to create a high-level overview of the system.
 As your project matures: Refine these, and add other documents as needed.
 Just make sure to only write what is needed, and what is likely to remain unchanged for a significant amount of time.
 For instance, adding a detailed technical diagram of all the classes in your system is likely to be a waste of time, as it will be outdated as soon as you start coding.
 Instead, focus on the high-level architecture, the key components, and the most important trade-offs.
 Your aim is for the documentation to be useful, not for it to be complete.

+{{< image src="/images/practices/traceable_decisions_example_overview.png" >}}

 #### Design Vision Template